solana-foundation/developer-content/content/cookbook/tokens/transfer-tokens.md

       mintPubkey, // mint
       tokenAccountYPubkey, // to (should be a token account) alice, // from's owner
-      1e8, // amount, if your deciamls is 8, send 10^8 for 1 token
+      1e8, // amount, if your decimals is 8, send 10^8 for 1 token
       8, // decimals
     );
     console.log(`txhash: ${txhash}`);